IlijaTrajkovic/ClimateSet/docs/source/climatecontext.rst

 It's important to note that while climate models are powerful tools, they have limitations and uncertainties.
 Improving the accuracy of models requires ongoing research, refinement, and validation against observed climate data.
 One of the recent improvements, and the one we focus on in ClimateSet, is using ML algorithms (ClimaX, U-Net, ConvLSTM, etc.) to emulate these models using much less computing power and hopefully achieving better accuracy.

 .. image:: climatemodel.png
    :alt: Grid cells used by climate models and processes calculated in the model for each cell.
 Source: NOAA GFDL

+.. _forcings:
 What are Forcings?
 ------------
 In climate models, "forcing" refers to external factors that influence the Earth's energy balance.
 This includes natural and human-induced changes such as variations in solar radiation, greenhouse gas emissions, aerosols, and land use.
 Forcings can lead to warming (positive radiative forcing) or cooling (negative radiative forcing) effects on the climate.
 Understanding and simulating these forcings help scientists study past climate changes and project future climate scenarios.